Queralt/documentation/README.md

 ## Request Signing

 All calls to the platform must be signed with the developer's secret.
-For more information, see [Request Signatures](Request Signing.md).
+For more information, see [Request Signatures](Request%20Signing.md).

 ## Error Handlng

-If a call returns an HTTP status code of `200`, it will return the results expected in the documentation
+If a call returns an HTTP status code of `200`, it will return the results expected in the documentation.

 | Code | Description |
 | ------------- | ------------- |